stigpaulsberg/Genome-4/mandatory_assignment/first_assignment.md

 **Due: week 8**

-**Submission: mark work with your name ad upload as a pdf to KJM3500 course page. **
+**Submission: mark work with your name and upload as a pdf to KJM3500 course page. **

 ---